danielHyman123/Hackathon-June13-15/README.md

 🔄 Live Updates - Website preview updates instantly with voice commands 🚫 No API Keys - Completely client-side, no external services needed

-# Quick Start

-Clone or Download the repository
-Open index.html in a modern web browser
-Click "Start Listening"
-Speak your website content using voice commands Generate or download your website!

 # Voice Commands

 CommandExampleResulttitle [text]"title My Amazing Blog"Sets the website titleparagraph [text]"paragraph Welcome to my website"Adds a paragraphheading [text]"heading About Me"Creates a headinglist item [text]"list item First point"Adds a bullet pointlink [text] to [url]"link Google to google.com"Creates a clickable linknew line"new line"Adds a line break